Signed in as:

 - Theory classes wherever, meeting with teacher

-- Technical skills on Slipway workshops and while operating school ships
+- Technical skills while operating school ships

 - Cruising the Murray river in SA.